Jerome-h/FYP-Code/README.md

-# FYP-Code
-Lightweight, low power, energy metering infrastructure for sensor network management
+#Lightweight, low power, energy metering infrastructure for sensor network management

 Repository contains all code relating to the network managemnet, grouped by language.